 What you eat, how often you exercise, and whether you smoke can affect your cholesterol

 How do I get ready for this test?

 A lipid test can be done with or without fasting.
 But if your triglycerides are going

 to be measured, you may need to fast.
 This means you can have nothing but water for

-12 to 14 hours before the test.
-Be sure your healthcare provider knows about all medicines,
+9 to 12 hours before the test.
+Tell your healthcare provider about all medicines,

 herbs, vitamins, and supplements you are taking.
 This includes medicines that don't

 need a prescription and any illicit drugs you may use.